-Dianne Parkes is turning the wishes of sick children into reality.
+Dianne Parkes and her husband Nigel Parkes are turning the wishes of sick children into reality.
 And it’s all down to a very special boy…

 As I carefully fold the wrapping paper around the presents, I feel like Father Christmas.
 There’s a Disney princess outfit for one little girl, an iPad for a little boy.
 I imagine these children and their smiling faces.
 Their joy is a gift that money can’t buy, a happy memory for a loved one to treasure forever.
-For both these children are very ill and I, more than anyone, know how important it is to make special memories.
+For both these children are suffering from a brain tumour and I, more than anyone, know how important it is to make special memories.
 Because I was once just like their parents, facing the unimaginable horror of a son battling for life.

 Every child is treasured, but none more so than my son, Joss.
 My husband Nigel and I had finally conceived after 18 months of fertility treatment.
 Joss was born on 22 June 2000, a bright baby with big eyes who loved music.

 By the time his little brother, Jamie, came along three years later, Joss had become an expert at dance routines, whirling and launching himself off the sofa as we watched with our hearts in our mouths.

 That was Joss, full of life and fun.
 But when he was four he developed a limp.
 Our GP put it down to an infection, but when Joss began squinting too, I looked in a medical book — and my blood ran cold.
 ‘I think he’s got a brain tumour,’ I said, taking him back to the surgery.

 Within 48 hours, Nigel and I were at the hospital sitting in front of a consultant hearing that our miracle boy had an inoperable stage- four brainstem glioma.
 It would debilitate our son and kill him.

 I was speechless with horror.
 The consultant was blunt.
 ‘It’s Disneyland time,’ he said, telling us Joss could have no more than 12 weeks to live.